 In addition to the online learning resources designed specifically for this course, we strongly recommend authors to attend the live workshops and web clinics.
-Full details, dates, and times of these sessions can be found once you have access to the platform.
+Full details, dates and times of these sessions will be available once you have access to the platform.

 If you have attended Cochrane UK's Review Author training in the past, you may consider Modules 2-3 to replace RA1 and RA2, and modules 5-7 as equivalent to RA3 and RA4.
 You may still find it helpful to review or complete specific modules as this new format is much more comprehensive.

 If you are a Cochrane Author and would like to access the training, please submit your registration here.

 Should you have any queries, contact us on firstname.lastname@example.org.

 The short video below will give you a tour of the learning platform.